 If you have decent content on your website, have you noticed it tends to leak out and end up on other sites?
-It even happened to a blog on archerytrade.org, though our site isn’t what anyone would classify as a robust, editorial shop.
-And it wasn’t a small-time operation grabbing excerpts from our blog.
-It was the Huffington Post, one of the most successful and well-known curators of online information.
+It's happening on this website, most notably when "The Huffington Post" — one of the most successful and well-known curators of online information — grabbed a blog excerpt.

 “In his speech this morning, Rupert Murdoch confused aggregation with wholesale misappropriation.
 Wholesale misappropriation is against the law – and he has legal redress against that already.
 Aggregation, on the other hand, within the fair use exceptions to copyright law, is part of the Web’s DNA.
 Period.
 At HuffPost, aggregation goes along with a tremendous amount of original content, including original reporting and over 250 original blog posts a day.
 And we love it when someone links to one of our posts, or excerpts a small amount and links back to us.”